Bylaws of the Washington State Progressive Caucus

 Section 5: Voting

-- Only current members in good standing of the Caucus shall be entitled to cast a vote or present a proxy from another member at membership meetings.
+- Only current members in good standing of the Caucus shall be entitled to cast a vote, in person or via remote access when available and arranged by the Executive Board, or present a proxy from another member at membership meetings.

 - Voting by proxy shall only be allowed for votes cast on specifically referenced agenda items excluding reorganizations and elections.